gulzarsingh12/k8s-prep-notes/cks/cluster-hardening.md

 kubelet exposes 10250 and 10250 ports to access its api.
 10250 is to provide api to access kubelet services but 10255 as a read only to access metrics of the pods and nodes etc. This is risky and should be disabled.

 ## auth
-Set `anonumous-auth=false`, this will ensure that only authenticated user can connect to kubelet. there are 2 auth modes tls and bearer token. we will use cert here to discuss
+Set `anonumous-auth=false`, this will ensure that only authenticated user can connect to kubelet. there are 2 auth modes tls cert(https) and bearer token. we will use cert here to discuss

-when client-ca-file and cert and key are set for kubelet, it will enable the auth with cert. from client also, set the tls cert, key to authenticate. like by kubeaoi-server.
+when **client-ca-file** and cert and key are set for kubelet, it will enable the auth with cert. from client also, set the tls cert, key to authenticate. like by kubeapi-server.

 ## authorization
 set `authorization-mod=Webhook`. valid values are **AlwaysAllow** and **Webhook**. when set always allow is risky. set to webhook, then it will send it to apiserver to authorize it.